 schema_change_detection_address– Checks will be executed using

 SHOW CREATE TABLEto determine if the schema has changed.
-The checks are executed on the address specified and is of the format
+The checks are executed at the address specified and are of the format

 schema_change_detection_databasesmust also be set.
 A differential of a changing table is created (using diff).

 schema_change_detection_databases– Comma-separated list of databases to monitor for schema changes.
 If empty, no checks are made.